yousseb/softether-server/README.md

 5. Add swap file
 6. Optimize server performance (slightly)

 For the next steps, you will need a Terminal window.
-If you are on Windows, the easiest way to get this is to the the "Git Bash" terminal which comes with the standard [Git for Windows](https://git-scm.com/download/win).
-Linux & Mac users can use the build-in
+If you are on Windows, the easiest way to get this is to use the "Git Bash" terminal which comes with the standard [Git for Windows](https://git-scm.com/download/win).
+Linux & Mac users can use the built-in
 Terminal.

 ### 2.1 Update Ubuntu